Ayyubid dynasty: Mongol invasion and collapse of the empire

 Hulagu departed for Karakorum and left Kitbuqa, a Nestorian Christian general, to continue the Mongol conquest.
 Damascus capitulated after the arrival of the Mongol army, but was not sacked like other captured Muslim cities.
 However, from Gaza, an-Nasir Yusuf managed to rally the small garrison he left in the Citadel of Damascus to rebel against the Mongol occupation.
 The Mongols retaliated by launching a massive artillery assault on the citadel and when it became apparent that an-Nasir Yusuf was unable to relieve the city with a newly assembled army, the garrison surrendered.

 The Mongols proceeded by conquering Samaria, killing most of the Ayyubid garrison in Nablus, and then advanced south, as far as Gaza, unhindered.
 An-Nasir Yusuf was soon captured by the Mongols and used to persuade the garrison at Ajlun to capitulate.
 Afterward, the junior Ayyubid governor of Banyas allied with the Mongols, who had now gained control of most of Syria and al-Jazira, effectively ending Ayyubid power in the region.
-On 3 September 1260, the Egypt-based Mamluk army led by Qutuz and Baibars challenged Mongol authority and decisively defeated their forces in the Battle of Ain Jalut, outside of Zir'in in the Jezreel Valley.
+On 3 September 1260, the Egypt-based Mamluk army led by Qutuz and Baibars challenged Mongol authority and decisively defeated their forces in the Battle of Ain Jalut, outside Zir'in in the Jezreel Valley.
 Five days later, the Mamluks took Damascus and within a month, most of Syria was in Bahri Mamluk hands.
 Meanwhile, an-Nasir Yusuf was killed in captivity.